 Session Rd, Baguio, Benguet, Philippines

 Is where you will find department stores, bazaars, boutiques, old movie theaters, hotels, cafes and restaurants, bakeries and grocery stores.
-A majority of banks operating in the Baguio City are found there, as well as various offices, drugstores, book stores and news stands.
+In this area you will find majority of the banks, drugstores, bookstores, news stands and various offices.

 CAMP JOHN HAY